turingschool-examples/intermission-assignments/prep-for-module-4.markdown

 * **Read**: [Sandi Metz' Rules For Developers][sandi] (10 minutes)
   * Which of Sandi's rules do you feel like might be the hardest to follow—why?
-* **Read**: Both of the following style guides (30 minutes)
-  * [thoughtbot's style guide for Ruby][tbruby].
-  * [Airbnb's JavaScript style guide][airbnbjs].
-  * What is the value of a style guide?
-When you glanced over the style guides, which aspects made you jump out of your chair and say "YES!" and which ones made you grumble in quiet, reserved discontent?
 * **Read**: [Speaking JavaScript](http://speakingjs.com/es5/), please read the following chapters:
   * [Chapter 3: The Nature of JavaScript](http://speakingjs.com/es5/ch03.html)
   * [Chapter 15: Functions](http://speakingjs.com/es5/ch15.html)